BABY EINSTEIN CAKE

 Check out the versatile Wilton Animal Crackers Pan.
 With one pan you can make a zoo full of fun Baby Einstein animals like a

-I wanted to do something original so I created a caterpillar Baby Einstein cake.
+masterpiece.
 It was fun to make and easy too.

 I